-- 1. GRSG Habitat Stewardship: Maintenance of high-quality GRSG habitat, or areas adjacent to GRSG habitat, or manipulation of intact GRSG habitat to increase specific seasonal functionality.
+- 1. GRSG Habitat Stewardship: Maintenance or preservation of high-quality GRSG habitat, or areas adjacent to GRSG habitat, or manipulation of intact GRSG habitat to increase specific seasonal functionality.
 Greater Sage-grouse habitat stewardship will still require additional commitments depending on the status of the project area and the level of management already in place.
 For more details on these commitments, see the latest Management Plan template and additional resources.
 An example project could be placing a conservation easement on existing high-quality GRSG habitat and committing to maintaining that high quality for the full duration of the Credit Project.
 Other example projects could include improvements to medium quality GRSG habitat through implementation of prescribed grazing plans, and commitment to maintaining the post-project GRSG habitat function for the duration of the Credit Project. - 2.
 GRSG Habitat Uplift: The re-establishment of species habitat and other ecosystem resource characteristics and functions at a site where they have ceased to exist or where they exist in a substantially degraded state.
+Two uplift action types are available, enhancement actions and restoration actions; enhancement actions can be utilized by private lands Credit Projects only and restoration actions can be utilized by private and public lands Credit Projects.
+Enhancement describes actions that are meant to capture GRSG habitat improvements when the GRSG habitat is already above the set baseline and can be incorporated into a standard stewardship project.
+Restoration describes more intensive actions that are outside the standard stewardship project and restore GRSG habitat to the set baseline level.
 Examples include the reestablishment of useable GRSG habitat through the removal of pinyon-juniper or anthropogenic disturbances on the landscape, reduction of cheatgrass in quality GRSG habitat, or restoration of a wet meadow that is currently not functioning properly.
+See section 2.4.4 Credit Release for more information on uplift management actions.